bazaarvoice/seo_sdk_php/README.md

 4. To test this you will need to modify your HTTP user agent string to match that of a search engine.
-Or for testing convenience, you can add the query parameter `?bvreveal=bot` to trigger the SDK to return SEO content.
-`?bvreveal=debug` will also display additional debug comments in the HTML markup.
+Or for testing convenience, you can add the query parameter `?bvreveal=debug` to trigger the SDK to return SEO content and display additional debug comments in the HTML markup.

 The following is a full list of the parameters you can pass into the BV class instantiated in step 2 above: